NerusSkyhigh/Machine-Learning-Phases-of-Matter/README.md

 > :grey_exclamation: The project is subdivided into notebook written to be run on [google colab](https://colab.research.google.com/).
 A copy is provided in this repository but they may not run in your local environment.
 It is possible to access them using the link provided.

+> :grey_exclamation: Some images may not display properly if GitHub's dark mode is active.
+If that's the case please change mode or open the plot one by one.

 ## Notebooks
 ### 01 Monte Carlo simulation
 [Google colab link](https://colab.research.google.com/drive/1de9nkvQpTHr8AZuaSgxCjmR14VqJ5I4F?usp=sharing)